-The failure of the Western Balkans countries to make more progress towards EU membership after the Thessaloniki Summit is a result of combination of several factors, which can be divided into two groups: internal factors (challenges of the Western Balkan integration) and external factors (challenges of the EU itself).3 The combination of all these factors placed the people of the Western Balkans between the proverbial rock and hard place.4 a) Historical dimension
+The failure of the Western Balkans countries to make more progress towards EU membership after the Thessaloniki Summit is a result of combination of several factors, which can be divided into two groups: internal factors (challenges of the Western Balkan integration) and external factors (challenges of the EU itself).
+The combination of all these factors placed the people of the Western Balkans between the proverbial rock and hard place.

-1. Internal factors
+Internal factors